Motorcycles

 Q: Are there any laws about wearing a helmet on a motorcycle?

 A: Yes, in all 50 states, you must wear a motorcycle helmet.
 But no law says it has to be the type of helmet that covers the entire head.
-There are two types of helmet laws: One is if the motorcycle has an open-face helmet or full-face helmet that meets safety standards.
+There are two types of helmet laws: One is if the motorcycle has an open-face or full-face helmet that meets safety standards.
 Another is if the bike has an enclosed face, side shield, or open-face helmet that meets safety standards.

 Q: How many motorcycle helmet laws does the United States have?